Guangyuan Jiang

 guangyuan2.jpg

-I am Guangyuan Jiang (姜广源), a junior undergrad (‘25) majoring in Artificial Intelligence at Yuanpei College, Peking University.
+I am Guangyuan Jiang (姜广源), a final-year undergrad (‘25) majoring in Artificial Intelligence at Yuanpei College, Peking University.

-I’m currently a visiting student at MIT Computational Cognitive Science Lab and Computational Psycholinguistics Lab.
+I was a visiting student at MIT Computational Cognitive Science Lab and Computational Psycholinguistics Lab in the past year.
 I’m fortunate to be advised by Prof. Josh Tenenbaum and Prof. Roger Levy.

 At Peking University, I am a member of the Tong Class (an honorary pilot class in AI).
-I’m also affiliated with the PKU Cognitive Reasoning Lab and am grateful to work with Prof. Yixin Zhu.
+I’m also affiliated with the PKU Cognitive Reasoning Lab led by Prof. Yixin Zhu.

 Selected Publications